Thanks for taking a moment to share your thoughts — it genuinely helps us make each chapter sharper.

 OK, so at the risk of giving you whiplash: There is such thing as being too focused.
 Not seeing the forest for the trees.
 Essentially, being too focused on the wrong things.

-In the growth world, it is quite common to hear things like:
+In the growth world, it is quite common to hear things like,

-Why is this a problem?
 Because people who blindly follow the gospel unknowingly eliminate some of the most powerful growth opportunities at their disposal.

-So what’s the point?
 Not everything worth doing is immediately measurable.

 Now that may seem to contradict what we're talking about when we're saying you need to grow like a scientist and conduct thoughtful experiments that must be able to be measured in order to capture our highest leverage learnings.
 But in this context, what I'm trying to steer you away from is the common misconception that certain growth activities are superior to others.